Agri-businesses face labor shortage

-[ Berry-Bell and Hall Mortuary ] feel the labor shortage pinch, thanks in large part to the legal, well-trained staffs they already employ.
+Locally, grove management companies and packing houses have yet to feel the labor shortage pinch, thanks in large part to the legal, well-trained staffs they already employ.
 But as their current employees age and retire, a new group of workers could be difficult to find.

 "Right now, we’re in good shape, but that could change if the government doesn’t get its act together," said Jon Martin, general manager of East Brothers Grove Service.